s-j/hpstr-jekyll-theme/_posts/2016-01-31-ten-things-i-wish-i-knew-before-starting-on-a-phd.md

 3. **Start publishing and going to conferences early**

    It is funny, but for the most PhD's I know the number of papers per year seems to grow exponentially during the first few years.
 This means that you can nearly double the number of papers by publishing your first paper one year earlier.
-Well, the catch is in my previous point – most likely you will get a reject, but in the worst case you will learn from this process, and in the best case you will go somewhere exotic, warm and nice, get some drinks and have some fun.
+Well, the catch is in my previous point – most likely you will get a reject, but in the worst case you will learn from this, and in the best case you will go somewhere exotic, warm and nice, get some drinks and have some fun.

 4. **Find the conferences you want to go, read the best papers from the past two or three years and copy**